 Organize all content with file names and folders that make it easy to access what you need when you need it without having to spend too much time searching the entire inventory.

 From here, begin to implement your plan.
-You will also want to consider how to measure the results of your content to determine where changes need making along the way to achieving your overall goals.
+You will also want to consider how to measure the results of your content to determine where changes need making along the way to achieving your goals.

 Common Mistakes Made by Content Creators